kkrt-labs/keth/docs/AI-REPORT.md

 ### How Patching Works

-Patching is centralized in `keth_types.patches`, which maps EELS and MPT modules to Keth's custom types in a `PATCHES` dictionary.
-Importing `keth_types.patches` triggers `apply_patches()`, using `setattr` to override original definitions in modules like `ethereum.cancun.fork_types`.
-This avoids scattered `setattr` calls, enhancing maintainability.
+Patching is centralized in `keth_types.patches`, which defines a `PATCHES` dictionary mapping attribute names to Keth's custom types.
+Importing `keth_types.patches` triggers `apply_patches()`, which iterates through all sub-modules of the `ethereum` package and `mpt` modules in `sys.modules`, using `setattr` to override original definitions with custom types.
+This approach ensures that patches are applied automatically to all relevant modules, regardless of loading order.
+If we had only patched in the module where items are defined, we'd get some errors, as these modules were already loaded in python's module system, and the patches would not be effective everywhere.

 ### Challenges with Python Module Loading

 Python's module loading order poses a challenge.
 Modules are cached in `sys.modules`, and if EELS modules (e.g., `ethereum.cancun.vm`) load before patches, original types are used instead of Keth's.
-This is common with pytest plugins that initialize early, before `conftest.py` hooks.
+This did happen because of pytest plugins that initialized earlier than `conftest.py` hooks.

 ### Proper Patching Methodology